Hosting and bandwidth provided by MacAce.net.

 What are the differences between the 15-Inch Retina Display "Mid-2012" MacBook Pro models?

 Please note that the "Mid-2012" Retina Display MacBook Pro models have been discontinued.
-However, this Q&A still can be quite useful for anyone considering one of these models on the used market.
+However, this Q&A is up-to-date and is quite useful for anyone buying or selling one of these notebooks on the used market.

 The 15-Inch "Mid-2012" Retina Display MacBook Pro models -- the MacBook Pro "Core i7" 2.3 15" (Retina) and "Core i7" 2.6 15" (Retina), as well as the custom configured MacBook Pro "Core i7" 2.7 15" (Retina) -- are quite similar to one another -- differentiated only by processor speed and default storage.